Syed Muhammad Imran Majeed: Military career

-Imran is among the founders of the National University of Medical Sciences.
+Imran is among the founders of the National University of Medical Sciences and served as its Founding Vice Chancellor from 2016 to 2022.
 In 2015, Imran was awarded the second-highest military award, the Hilal-i-Imtiaz–Military.
 That same year, he was promoted to Lieutenant General.
 In 2015, he was made the Surgeon General of the Pakistani Army and was promoted to Colonel Commandant of the Pakistan Army Medical Corps.